sbtourist/nimrod/README.md

     GET /logs/log_id

-Once you have the metric type, you can query all actual metrics under that log and metric type, as follows:
+Once you have the metric type, you can query all actual metrics under that log and metric type:

     GET /logs/log_id/metric_type